Published: April 22, 2024

 uk-property-investments

-Helping buyers navigate their investment decisions, JLL recently published their annual Big Six Residential Report, which compares market activity, house prices and rental growth across 6 UK cities outside of London in the year to December 2022.
+Helping buyers navigate their property investment decisions, JLL published their Big Six Residential Report in February 2024, which compares market activity, house prices and rental growth across 6 UK cities outside of London for the Winter 2023/24 period.
 The ‘Big Six’ cities include Manchester, Birmingham, Bristol, Leeds, Glasgow, and Edinburgh.

 Headlines of JLL’s Big Six Residential Report

-What are the key factors transforming the UK rental market?
+What are the key factors transforming the UK rental market in 2024?

-Key drivers for significant rental growth across UK cities include increased demand for city living post pandemic, as well as market factors such as rising mortgage interest rates and the end of the help-to-buy scheme keeping prospective buyers in an already squeezed rental market.
+Key drivers for significant rental growth across UK cities include increased rental demand for city living in recent years, as well as market factors such as rising mortgage interest rates, increased property prices and the end of the help-to-buy scheme keeping prospective buyers in an already squeezed rental market.
 This supply and demand imbalance is driving rental values to record levels.

 For investors, both Manchester and Birmingham are attractive propositions due to their attractive growth prospects.
 For renters, both cities offer a range of new homes in prime city centre locations with easy access to local amenities – including shopping, leisure and entertainment – making them desirable for those looking for quality rental homes in a city environment.